Ashok Nagar (Delhi): Schools

-Societies

-Ashok Nagar block 3 h.no.53 in the whole area.

 Landmarks, roads and places of worship

 Jail Road runs through the area and leads to Tihar Jail and the Tilak Nagar Metro station to the west.
 The Tilak Nagar Police Station and Subhash Nagar Metro station are both located to the north of Ashok Nagar, Hari Nagar to its south, and Ajay Enclave, Subhash Nagar and Rajouri Garden to its east.

 The main attractions of this colony are the multiple shrines, temples and Gurudwaras.
 It is home to people of various faiths and cultures who co-exist harmoniously.
 The places of worship in the neighborhood are listed below: